cftang9/PQD/README.md

 kendall     -0.20000000  0.7611                   0      0.4222222
 ```

 The argument `Copula="Calyton"` in the function `RV_CopTau` above can be changed to `Copula="Frank"` and `Copula="Gumbel"` to generate a random sample from the Frank and Gumbel copulas, respectively.
-The gaussian copula can be considered, too.
+The Gaussian copula can also be considered.
 See these details in [IllustrativeExamples.R](https://raw.githubusercontent.com/cftang9/PQD/master/IllustrativeExamples.R).

 For a quick illustration, we set n=10 above.
 Other sample sizes can be considered as well.
 However, When the sample size is large, it will take a longer time to run.